ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/wsl2/setup.md

 bash.exe
 ```

-Use the -c option to bash.exe to run a command in WSL and collect the result.
+Use the `-c` option to `bash.exe` to run a command in WSL and collect the result.

-To list the contents of /usr/bin in WSL from a Windows Command Prompt run:
+For example, to list the contents of /usr/bin in WSL from a Windows Command Prompt run:

 ```cmd
 bash.exe -c "ls /usr/bin"